niklasravnsborg/grunt-sync-deploy/README.md

 Files to keep no matter whether there are newer local files.
 This can be useful for config files.
 Use an string array of files relative to server `deployTo`.
 You can also use [minimatch](https://github.com/isaacs/minimatch) syntax here.

+#### serverTimezone
+Type: `String`
+Default: `''`

+If the timezone for your server doesn't match up with your local the syncing won't happen correctly.
+In this case declare the timezone of your server.
+For example: `serverTimezone: 'GMT+0000'`.

 ### Multiple targets
 You may have more than one target if you have multiple places which you wanna deploy to.